Behind the Project: Hispanic Society Museum & Library

 Perhaps after reading this, they’ll be more inclined to discover this beautiful campus in New York City.
 What were some of the challenges your team encountered on the project?

 Risa: HSML’s collection is unmatched outside of Spain for both the quantity of objects and their cultural significance, including master works by El Greco, Velázquez, Goya, and Sorolla.
-The Conservation Lab we’re working on in Phase One will focus on the treatment of paintings, polychrome sculpture, and works on paper.
+The Conservation Lab we’re working on in Phase One will focus on the treatment of paintings, polychrome sculptures, and works on paper.

 In addition, the footprint of mechanical equipment required for the East Building and new Conservation Lab is almost as large as the Lab itself.
 Because the building is part of a Landmark District, NYC LPC is very careful that the original site lines from the streets and sidewalks be maintained and that the new equipment be as unobtrusive as possible.East Building Roof and Partial North Façade.
 Image courtesy Beyer Blinder Belle.